BhanujaR/Railway-Reservation-System/README.md

 MySQL database server installation IntelliJ IDE
 Clone the repository to your computer.

-1.Import the project into the IntelliJ IDE.\n
+1.Import the project into the IntelliJ IDE.
-2.Add the MySQL connector dependency to the pom.xml file.\n
+2.Add the MySQL connector dependency to the pom.xml file.
-3.Update the URL, username, and password in the code to configure the database connection.\n 4.Start the application.
+3.Update the URL, username, and password in the code to configure the database connection.
+4.Start the application.